getshiphub/typescript-stdlib/docs/style_guide.md

 ## This library must have zero dependencies.

-`ts-stdlib` is intended to have baseline functionality that all TypeScript programs can rely on.
+`typescript-stdlib` is intended to have baseline functionality that all TypeScript programs can rely on.
 Any additional functionality needed to implement something should also be implemented.

 In rare cases where a 3rd party library really should be used instead of reimplemented, copy the code into the project (make sure to include the appropriate copyright header).
 An example of this is `src/fs/rm.ts`.